skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/07_appendix.md

 **Effective use of modern technologies and methodologies**

-> · Embed developers on existing sprint teams, writing and review code
-> required to enable each module to be effectively used via a modern
-> interface, and if necessary, deployed into a modern cloud environment
+* Embed developers on existing sprint teams, writing and review code required to enable each module to be effectively used via a modern interface, and if necessary, deployed into a modern cloud environment
->
-> · Effectively utilize modern technology within the modules where it
-> will add substantial value and is an appropriate solution, while also
-> recognizing areas where the benefits of migrating to a modern
-> technology are not substantial enough to warrant the move
+* Effectively utilize modern technology within the modules where it will add substantial value and is an appropriate solution, while also recognizing areas where the benefits of migrating to a modern technology are not substantial enough to warrant the move
->
-> · Assist in building modern development environment and testing tools
-> to facilitate maintenance and ongoing development of modules
+* Assist in building modern development environment and testing tools to facilitate maintenance and ongoing development of modules
->
-> · Ensure that the quality of the system remains high throughout the
-> shift to using modern Agile processes for development, testing, and
+* Ensure that the quality of the system remains high throughout the shift to using modern Agile processes for development, testing, and deployment
-> deployment
->
-> o Provide mechanisms for thorough and efficient testing, ensuring the
-> rate of defects in the code is at a threshold determined by CMS to be
-> appropriate for the extremely critical sensitivity of this system
+  * Provide mechanisms for thorough and efficient testing, ensuring the rate of defects in the code is at a threshold determined by CMS to be appropriate for the extremely critical sensitivity of this system
->
-> o Ensure the system is highly secure, and has a well understood threat
-> model which is actively monitored and updated
+  * Ensure the system is highly secure, and has a well understood threat model which is actively monitored and updated
->
-> o Help navigate security compliance process for cloud environments to
-> ensure efficient delivery of updates on a regular schedule
+  * Help navigate security compliance process for cloud environments to ensure efficient delivery of updates on a regular schedule
->
-> o Assess and optimize the performance impact of incorporating
-> modernized modules in the existing system
+  * Assess and optimize the performance impact of incorporating modernized modules in the existing system

 **Collaborative user research to inform, propose, design, and execute on projects that achieve modernization goals**

-> · Perform user research to determine the impact (both positive and
-> negative) of each module on providers, beneficiaries, maintainers,
-> MACs (including systems cycle run times) and CMS stakeholders, and use
-> that understanding to provide suggestions to leverage technology to
-> maximize the benefit of modernization to the Medicare ecosystem
+* Perform user research to determine the impact (both positive and negative) of each module on providers, beneficiaries, maintainers, MACs (including systems cycle run times) and CMS stakeholders, and use that understanding to provide suggestions to leverage technology to maximize the benefit of modernization to the Medicare ecosystem
->
-> · Provide input and suggestions, stemming from research into the needs
-> of users and the design of the system, on the overall goals of the FFS
+* Provide input and suggestions, stemming from research into the needs of users and the design of the system, on the overall goals of the FFS modernization program
-> modernization program
->
-> · Participate in the design and architecture of the proofs of concept
-> and modernized modules in collaboration with the existing sprint
-> teams, providing expertise on effective usage of current industry
-> standard open source technologies
+* Participate in the design and architecture of the proofs of concept and modernized modules in collaboration with the existing sprint teams, providing expertise on effective usage of current industry standard open source technologies
->
-> · Develop, execute, and iterate on effective methodologies that allow
-> the regular, efficient deployment of modernized modules to production
+* Develop, execute, and iterate on effective methodologies that allow the regular, efficient deployment of modernized modules to production

 ### Collaboration with existing groups